This easy vegan traditional vegetable curry recipe is so easy and simple to cook yet tastes amazing.

 Curry powder is a blend of different spices and is not actually an Indian invention.
 Authentic Indian curries grind each spice into a powder and tend not to actually use a ready-made curry powder.

 Curries in India are traditionally prepared with a variety of meats as well as vegetables and pulses.
-Coconut milk or cream, yogurt, tomato paste, ghee, butter and stock are all common additions along with various spices, peppercorns, and curry leaves.
+Coconut milk or cream, yogurt, tomato paste, ghee, butter and stock or broth are all common additions along with various spices, peppercorns, and curry leaves.

 During the 18th Century the British East India Company, who traded with the Tamil people, developed curry powder as a convenient way to introduce curries to western societies.